Are you suffering with Eczema?

-The University of York conducted a survey* to help understand the benefits of elimination diets based on the results of a food intolerance test.
+The University of York conducted a survey* to help understand the benefits of elimination diets based on the results of a food intolerance test†.

-Overall in the study, 76% of people who rigorously followed the recommended diet reported a benefit, 68% of which experienced this after 3 weeks.
+Overall in the study, 76% of people who rigorously followed the recommended diet reported a benefit, 68% did so after just 3 weeks.